A meeting place for the brothers of the Chesapeake Bay Table.

 Texas Trailer Trash Zaf 08

-Many aspects of this event make it very special and quite different from most of the other ones.
+Many aspects of this event make it very special and quite different from most of t

 One of the key ingredients is that visiting brothers are staying not in hotels but in the homes of the local brothers.
 This allows for a very special quality of the relationship between local and visiting brothers, not to mention the fact that it also makes the event a lot more affordable, since you only have to take care of your transportation.

 The other important factor in the success of the event is that it coincides with a major event organised by the city creating the possibility of tagging a boucan onto an existing event, the San Antonio Festival.
-It makes the whole week-end a very memorable one.
-Within that festival, the brotherhood has the opportunity to participate in the parade with their own float, and this is a lot of fun with the float quite popular with the crowd.
+It makes the whole week-end a ve

 This year, there was a kind of a warm up, as Brise Galets was coming into town a little earlier than most, arriving on Thursday afternoon.
 Brother Kilo Pata Barrera, captain of the San Antonio table had organized cocktails and drinks at his Vineyard in Canyon Lake, where part of the San Antonio table have their homes.
 Brothers Pistolero, Tricky Dick, Borracho, (who brought a guest from San Diego, CA), Jofes, and their captives were able to join Kilo Pata Barrera and Patty to welcome Brise Galets.